Stay Connected to Miracle Moments

 AOMH launched community outreach programs in 2007 for homeless and low-income individuals and families living in St. Johns County.
 The Alpha-Omega Community Diaper Bank was opened to serve families who had to choose between buying food or diapers for their children.

 In 2010, the first Alpha-Omega Thrift Store was opened to help fund the transitional housing program and give unemployed residents a place to volunteer while looking for stable, long-term employment.
-In 2016, Alpha-Omega opened a second store in Jacksonville and is now able to support the needs of the community even more.
+In 2016, Alpha-Omega opened a second store and is now able to support the needs of the community even more.